ahmadhidayat22/Jarvis/readme.md

 # About
-  python speech recognition with Gemini AI
+  Python speech recognition with Gemini AI

 # Installation